Accessibility Services aims to provide a safe, caring, respectful and culturally supportive environment for Indigenous students with disabilities.

 Elizabeth Jeffrey, Indigenous Accessibility Advisor is of Ojibway and French ancestry and is a member of Fort Albany First Nation.
 Elizabeth grew up off reserve in Kenora, Ontario in the Treaty 3 area.
 Elizabeth completed her Master of Science in Occupational Therapy at McMaster University in 2003.
 Elizabeth brings to the team over 10 years of experience as a community-based Occupational Therapist as well as 5+ years in accessibility advising.

-We encourage you to book a consultation with our Indigenous liaison to discuss the registration and documentation requirements for Accessibility Services if you:
+We encourage you to book a consultation with the Indigenous liaison to discuss the registration and documentation requirements for Accessibility Services if you:

 - are an Indigenous undergraduate or graduate student taking courses on the St. George campus,